anton-tsyganenko/otppy/README.md

 If you have already got key sets, skip steps 1 and 2.

 1. Generate 2 folders with keys as described in previous paragraph.
-It's recommended to generate 100-10000 keys with a 100-10000 bytes size according to the situation.
+It's recommended to generate 100-10000 keys with a 100-10000 bytes size depending on the situation.
 If you have a one-way communication, you can only generate one folder with keys or generate small 2 folder.
 2. Send this folders to your recipient using a **secure** channel.
 You can zip the folder without compression.
 3. To encrypt a message, use the `./otp.py -k you_to_interlocutor` command.
 Enter your message and press enter.
 Now the result is ready to be sent to the recipient.
 4. To decrypt a message, use command `./otp.py -k interlocutor_to_you`, then enter the encrypted text.